 - 45 minute lessons: $640

 - $15 program fee for all students

+Students fully enrolled in the Denison University Suzuki Program are also enrolled in the Winter Festival at no additional cost.
 String Workshops featuring guest clinicians may require an additional masterclass fee.

 During the first week of each semester, a term agreement must be completed and signed by the parent/guardian for each student enrolled in the Denison Suzuki Program.
 This agreement states that the family is financially committed to instrumental lessons for the duration of the fourteen-week semester.
 A decision to discontinue lessons before the end of a fourteen-week semester still leaves the family obligated to pay for the entire fourteen-week term.
 This policy guarantees the teachers’ salaries and schedules.